AVSLab/basilisk/docs/5-2-VizardSettings.md

 ## Listing of all BSK scriptable Vizard settings
+The following list contains the optinal Vizard settings that can be specified.
+Only the settings used will be applied to Vizard.
+If a variable below is not specified, then it is not applied to Vizard and the Vizard default values are used.

+### General Settings
 Variable      |  Range | Description
 ------------- | ---------|-----------------
-ambient | [0,8]| value to specify the ambient Vizard lighting.
+ambient | [0,8]| value to specify the ambient Vizard lighting. orbitLinesOn | (0,1) | flag to show (1) or hide (0) the orbit trajectory lines spacecraftCSon | (0,1) | flag to show (1) or hide (0) the spacecraft coordinate axes planetCSon | (0,1) | flag to show (1) or hide (0) the planet coordinate axes